CREATE TABLE PARTITION

 • PARTITION BY RANGE(partition_key)

-Creates a range partition. partition_key is the name of the partition key.
+The syntax specifying range partitioning. partition_key indicates the name of a partition key.

 1. Assume that the VALUES LESS THAN syntax is used.